Alex-Dowling/GURKA/README.md

 # GURKA

-This is a recreation of the card game Gurka as a program in C++.\n made by Alex, Dylan, Tyler
+This is a recreation of the card game Gurka as a program in C++.

+made by Alex, Dylan, Tyler